All Episodes

 President Bush is addressing the troops in Iraq.

-It's really, really uh powerful stuff he's saying.
+It's really, really powerful stuff he's saying.

-But it is just uh fabulous.
+But it is just fabulous.

-So when we get some bites of this rolled off, we'll uh share them with you because you really have to hear them.
+So when we get some bites of this rolled off, we'll share them with you because you really have to hear them.

-Uh this is John in Philadelphia.
+This is John in Philadelphia.

 John, glad you called.